Apitherapy: History

 Humans have historically used bee products in various ways: beeswax was used in casting metals and making incendiary weapons, honey was used for food and religious offerings, propolis was used as an adhesive, and pollen was used for agricultural work such as plant breeding.
-Much later, there was an attempt to use bee venom clinically via injection by J. Langer at the University of Prague in late 1890s and in 1930, a firm in south Germany named Mack produced bee venom solution commercially.
+Much later, there was an attempt to use bee venom clinically via injection by J. Langer at the University of Prague in the late 1890s and 1930, a firm in south Germany named Mack produced bee venom solution commercially.
 Apitherapy is used in traditional medicine in countries in Europe, Asia, and South America including China, Korea, and Russia.

 Alternative medicine

 Apitherapy is promoted as alternative medicine for several uses, but its health claims are not supported by scientific evidence.
 Bee venom or other honeybee products are ineffective for the treatment or prevention of cancer.
-In general, evidence for using honey in wound treatment is of such low quality that firm conclusions cannot be drawn.
+Evidence for using honey in wound treatment is of such low quality that firm conclusions cannot be drawn.

 Risks

 Adverse reactions to bee venom therapy are frequent.
 Frequent exposure to the venom can also lead to arthropathy.
 In sensitized persons, venom compounds can act as allergens, causing a spectrum of allergic reactions that can range from mild, local swelling to severe systemic reactions, anaphylactic shock, or even death.

-In March 2018 it was reported that a 55-year-old woman died after receiving "live bee acupuncture", suffering a severe anaphylactic episode which the apitherapy practitioner did not respond to by administering adrenaline.
+In March 2018, it was reported that a 55-year-old woman died after receiving "live bee acupuncture", suffering a severe anaphylactic episode which the apitherapy practitioner did not respond to by administering adrenaline.
 While stabilized by ambulance personnel on the way to the hospital, she died a few weeks later from complications resulting in multiple organ failure.

 Live bee acupuncture therapy is "unsafe and unadvisable", according to researchers who studied the case.